 The Brotherhood organizes in its castle of Kientzheim but also abroad, several solemn chapters, prestigious evenings from a commented tasting, wine tastings and the ritual admission session for the new members.

-See the full programme of workshops and chapters at the Brotherhood
+Example of the 2019 program : See the full program of workshops and chapters at the Brotherhood

 Colmar Jazz Festival